jimmyl02/blog/_posts/2020-1-4-WhitehatCTF-Web02.md

 ---
 layout: post
-title: Title
+title: WhitehatCTF - Web02
-excerpt: "This was the second web challenge we solved in Whitehat I thought this problem was much more interesting than the first."
+excerpt: "This was the second web challenge we solved in Whitehat I thought this problem was much more interesting than the first. "
 categories: [Writeups, WhitehatCTF'19]
 tags: [web]
 ---